abdelrahman-gaber/tf2-object-detection-api-tutorial/README.md

 ## Training object detection model with your custom dataset

 To start training our model, we need to prepare a configuration file specifying the backbone model and all the required parameters for training and evaluation.
-In this [tutorial](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/configuring_jobs.md) from the object detection api you can find explanation of all the required parameters.
+In this [tutorial](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/configuring_jobs.md) from the object detection api you can find an explanation of all the required parameters.
 But fortunately, they also provide us with many [example config files](https://github.com/tensorflow/models/tree/master/research/object_detection/configs/tf2) that we can use and just modify some parameters to match our requirements.

-Here I will be using the the config file of the SSD model with MobileNetV2 backbone as it is small model that can fit in small GPU memory.
+Here I will be using the the config file of the SSD model with MobileNetV2 backbone as it is small model that can fit in a small GPU memory.
 So let's first download the pretrained model with coco dataset that is provided in the [model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf2_detection_zoo.md), and use it as initialization to our model.
 This is called fine-tuning, which is simply loading the weights of pretrained model, and use it as a starting point in our training.
 This will help us too much as we have very small number of images.
-You can read more about transfer learning methods from [here](https://cs231n.github.io/transfer-learning/).
+You can read more about transfer learning methods [here](https://cs231n.github.io/transfer-learning/).

 ```bash
 cd models/